AvalancheSnowman/Avalanche/README.md

 ## 🌐  Active Contributor and Community Engagement:

-My passion lies in building resilient security postures that stand up to the ever-evolving threat landscape.
+My passion lies in building resilient security postures that stand up to the threat landscape.

 Every line of code is a shield.
 Beyond that, I believe in the power of community-driven security.

 ## 🚀 Let's Fortify Together:
 Embark on this cybersecurity journey with me.
-Explore my homelab projects, dive into discussions, and let's collectively build stronger defenses against the ever-evolving cyber threats.
+Explore my homelab projects, dive into discussions, and let's collectively build stronger defenses.

 >Reinvents the wheel occasionally and creates obscure stuff.